 Senator Ron Wyden, the ranking member of the Senate Finance Committee, has sent a series of requests to the NRA and the Treasury Department seeking information about the gun group’s financial ties to Russian official Alexander Torshin and other Putin-linked politicians.
 After the arrest of self-confessed Russian agent Maria Butina in July, Wyden and committee members Sheldon Whitehouse and Bob Menendez followed up with the Treasury requesting further information about Butina’s financial links to the NRA.
 Butina later pleaded guilty to conspiring in the United States.
 Earlier this month, the Finance Committee launched a separate probe into a conservative think tank linked to Butina and Torshin.
 Senator Charles Grassley, who chairs the Finance Committee, has ties to the NRA.

 A few other investigations bear mentioning.
 An inquiry by the House Intelligence Committee and the FBI’s reported investigation of Alexander Torshin both probed the gun group’s ties to Russia, although there is no hard evidence that the NRA or its employees have been pulled into either of those probes.
 Watchdog organizations have filed a series of complaints with the Federal Election Commission regarding the NRA’s campaign finance activities, and two groups are now suing the regulator for its failure to act on those complaints.
-Following reporting by The Trace and The New Yorker, Representative Bradley Schneider, a member of the House Ways and Means Committee, has called on the IRS to investigate the NRA’s tax-exempt status.

 We’ll update this post as new information comes to light.